Herve-2476/variable-data_for_Scribus/README.md

 - the directory `path_of_the_project/png_created` # created only if create_png=True (False by default)
 - the directory `path_of_the_project/pdf_created`
 - the file generator.py in the directory `path_of_the_project`# it's a copy of the generator_init.py file in ./unitary
-- the file settings_unitary.py in the directory `path_of_the_project` # it's a copy the app_settings.py file with mandatory options for imposition
+- the file settings_unitary.py in the directory `path_of_the_project` # it's a copy of the app_settings.py file with mandatory options for imposition

 You can change these directories by settings the variables `sla_in_dir`, `sla_created_dir`, `pdf_created_dir`, `png_created_dir` in the `app_settings.py` file.
 After running the previous command you will raise the exception `Exception: There is no sla files to treat in the directory path_of_the_project\sla_in` because there is no sla file in the directory `sla_in`.
 Open Scribus, create a sla file, put it in the directory `sla_in`, fill the `generator.py` file and run the project.